Bryan Roy: Club career

 Born in Amsterdam, Roy started his professional playing career in Ajax in 1987, winning the UEFA Cup in 1992.
-In November 1992, Roy was sold to the Italian club Foggia and replaced as leftwinger by Marc Overmars.
+In November 1992, Roy was sold to the Italian club Foggia and replaced as left winger by Marc Overmars.
 During his time there, he represented his country at the 1994 World Cup, scoring once as the Netherlands reached the quarter-finals.
 After the World Cup, he moved to England after Nottingham Forest paid their record fee of £2.5million for his services.

 Roy's first season at the City Ground was a success, as he provided a strong partner for Stan Collymore.
 He helped the newly promoted side finish an impressive third in the Premiership and qualify for the UEFA Cup – the first time Forest had achieved European qualification in the post-Heysel era.
 Collymore was sold to Liverpool in the summer of 1995, although Forest did reach the UEFA Cup quarter-finals.
 His first-team opportunities were limited by injury and disappointing form in 1996–97, and Roy decided that he had seen enough of England.

-After Forest's 1996–97 season ended in relegation from the Premiership, Roy moved to Germany in a £1.5million switch to Hertha BSC.
+After Forest's 1996–97 season ended in relegation from the Premiership, Roy moved to Germany in a £1.5 million switch to Hertha BSC.
+His 24 career goals for Forest stood as the Club's Premier League record until it was surpassed by Chris Wood on 7 December 2024.

 In 2000, he returned to his homeland and turned out for NAC Breda, where he remained until hanging up his boots in 2002.

 International career

-Roy picked up 32 international caps for the Netherlands national football team, scoring nine goals.
+Roy picked up 32 international caps for the Netherlands national team, scoring nine goals.
 He played at the 1990 and 1994 FIFA World Cups and at UEFA Euro 1992.

-International goals
+His only goal across these tournaments came in the first round of the 1994 World Cup, netting the late match-winner in a 2–1 victory over Morocco.

 Coaching career

-He worked as head coach of the AFC Ajax E-Youth before becoming head coach of Jong Ajax in the summer of 2010.
+Roy worked as head coach of the AFC Ajax E-Youth before becoming head coach of Jong Ajax in the summer of 2010.